 For certain model years, some makes and models are designated high-theft vehicles by the Commissioner of Insurance.
-These vehicles are identified as such in the Symbol and Identification Section of this Manual.
+These vehicles are identified as such in the High Theft Section.

-The insurer may, at its option, charge an extra-risk rate, refuse to write, or cancel coverage under parts 7, 8, or 9 if vehicle designated as a high-theft vehicle is not equipped with a category III, IV or V anti-theft device or vehicle recovery system as defined in Rule 54.
+The insurer may, at its option, charge an extra-risk rate, refuse to write, or cancel coverage under parts 7, 8, or 9 if a vehicle designated as a high-theft vehicle is not equipped with a category III, IV or V anti-theft device or vehicle recovery system as defined in Rule 54.